-- Arachnoid cysts arise in the middle or posterior fossa, and the majority of lesions are discovered incidentally and do not require surgical intervention. - ➤ MRI Brain without contrast (CPT® 70551) or without and with contrast (CPT® 70553) is indicated for initial evaluation of arachnoid cysts if not already completed. - Repeat MRI Brain is not indicated for most individuals with arachnoid cysts, but is appropriate for the following: - Annual MRI Brain without contrast (CPT® 70551) or without and with contrast (CPT® 70553) until age 4 if diagnosed at a younger age. - New or worsening headache or focal neurologic deficits suggesting progression of cyst. - Preoperative planning. - When requested by a specialist or any provider in consultation with a specialist
+- Arachnoid cysts arise in the middle or posterior fossa, and the majority of lesions are discovered incidentally and do not require surgical intervention. - MRI Brain without contrast (CPT® 70551) OR MRI Brain without and with contrast (CPT® 70553) is indicated for initial evaluation of arachnoid cysts if not already completed. - Repeat MRI Brain is not indicated for most individuals with arachnoid cysts, but is appropriate for the following: - Annual MRI Brain without contrast (CPT® 70551) OR MRI Brain without and with contrast (CPT® 70553) until age 4 if diagnosed at a younger age - New or worsening headache or focal neurologic deficits suggesting progression of cyst - Preoperative planning - When requested by a specialist or any provider in consultation with a specialist